migotom/mt-bulk/README.md

 # mt-bulk

-MT-bulk asynchronously and parallel sends using Mikrotik SSL API or SSH defined operations to list of devices provided by command line, loaded from file or database.
+MT-bulk asynchronously and parallel sends using Mikrotik SSL API or SSH defined commands to list of devices provided by command line, loaded from file or database.

 ## Options